pjsherpa/Pj-s-Portfolio/README.md

 4. Screenshot provided of live URL Large desktop 992px & above (Ref:img1).
 Desktop 992px & below(Ref:img2) .Dimension Ipad mini image 768px below(Ref:img3).
 5. Hover features examples(Ref:img4 & img5).

-This is for employers who requires a portfolio of work samples from a developer so they can review to check if the developer meets their standards for employment.
+This is for employers who requires a portfolio of work samples from a developer so they can review to check if the developer meets their requirments for employment.

 Features: